atbcb/usab-uswds/_ada-guides/chapter-6-bathing-rooms.md

 The compartment entry and dimensions provide space for making a right angle turn into the shower using wheeled mobility aids.

-![Alternate roll-in shower compartment that is 60" wide min. and 36" deep absolute and has an opening 36" wide min. on the front wall.
+![Alternate roll-in shower compartment that is 60 inches wide minimum and 36 inches deep absolute and has an opening 36 inches wide minimum on the front wall.
 Note:
 Dimensions measured to the center point of opposing walls.]({{ site.baseurl }}{{ page.image-directory }}chapter6/bathing-rooms/16.jpg){: .img-large}